TypeCellOS/BlockNote/packages/website/docs/docs/manipulating-blocks.md

 The `blocksToInsert` argument is an array of `BlockSpec` objects, which have optional fields that need to be handled if they're undefined.

-Whenever either the `content` or `children` field isn't defined in an item of `blocksToInsert`, they assume the following default values:
+Whenever either the `content` or `children` field isn't defined in an item in `blocksToInsert`, they assume the following default values:

 `content =  "";`